Finding the right topics to write about is always hard. It’s hard when you’re starting out, and it’s hard once you’ve covered a lot of ground already.

 I first thought this tool was for beginners because of the easy to use interface and barebones data you get.

 But the more I use it, the more I understand that it’s not for beginners at all.
-It’s for publishers that want a simplified way to order their topic ideas info the highest potential.
+It’s for publishers that want a simplified way to order their topic ideas for the highest potential.

 The more topics your site already covers, the better the suggestions become.